glowkeeper/P3D/docs/labs/week1Session2.md

 ### Vectors

 You are not required to have any prior maths to complete this module.
-However, below, you will create a C++ class that implements some of the vector maths needed to visualise an object, such as dot products and vector addition.
-If you are interested in that maths, or have some mathematical background, there is a link to that maths in the section on further [reading material](#reading-material).
+However, below, you will create a C++ class, `vec3.h`, which implements some of the vector maths needed to visualise an object.
+If you are interested in that maths, or have some mathematical background, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) gives more detail.
+Additionally, the _Reading List_, on Canvas, includes a reference to _Essential mathematics for games and interactive applications: a programmer's guide_, which is available in the library.

-Create the following `vec3.h` file:
+Create `vec3.h`:

 ```
 #ifndef VEC3_H